Cart

 Stop smoking

 Smoking is one of the best-documented negative influencing factors.
-Nicotine and tobacco components reduce the activity of immune cells, impair local immune defense in the cervix, and measurably increase HPV viral load.
+Nicotine and tobacco components reduce the activity of immune cells, impair local immune defense in the cervix, and measurably increase the HPV viral load.
 Women who smoke have an increased risk of persistent high-risk HPV infection.
 Quitting smoking demonstrably improves the immunological conditions for HPV regression.

 Well-documented